-Enter your ZIP code below and click Compare Now to see the cheapest rates in your area.
+Enter your ZIP code below and click Compare to see the cheapest rates in your area.

 The average insurance costs for a Mercedes-Benz E-Class is $220 a month — or $2,640 a year.
 Your actual cost could be more or less depending on your driving record, the number of miles you drive in a year and other factors.
-To determine our estimated cost, we aggregated quotes from insurance companies using this profile:

 The Mercedes-Benz E-Class has been around since 1993 and is currently in its fifth generation.
 The luxury midsize car is known for its excellent performance, smooth ride and upscale interior.
 In 2016, there were over 300,000 models produced and 55,000 sales in the United States.
 U.S. News & World Report ranked the 2017 Mercedes-Benz E-Class as the top luxury midsize car on the market.